 Immingham, the site of our first waste-to-fuels plant

-Subject to planning permission and funding, and once fully operational, this plant will take over 500,000 tonnes per year of household and office waste left over after recycling, otherwise destined for landfill or incineration, and convert it into over 60 million litres of clean burning sustainable jet and road fuel each year.
+Subject to funding and once fully operational, this plant will take over 500,000 tonnes per year of household and office waste (including hard-to-recycle plastics), left over after recycling and destined for landfill or incineration, and convert them into over 60 million litres of cleaner burning sustainable jet and road fuel each year.
 This will lead to an estimated net CO2 saving of over 80,000 tonnes per year.

 It will also bring hundreds of jobs to the area during construction, and approximately 100 jobs during long-term operation.

 Altalto Immingham: a visualisation of the proposed site and key process steps.

 Aerial views of the Altalto Immingham site.